Skip to main content

 Technical Analysis

-CVE-2025-66311 is a stored Cross-Site Scripting (XSS) vulnerability identified in the Grav CMS admin plugin, specifically affecting versions prior to 1.11.0-beta.1.
-Grav is a flat-file content management system that uses an admin plugin to provide a user-friendly HTML interface for configuring the system and managing content.
-The vulnerability resides in the /admin/pages/[page] endpoint, where user-supplied input in the parameters data[header][metadata], data[header][taxonomy][category], and data[header][taxonomy][tag] is not properly sanitized or neutralized before being stored in the page frontmatter.
-This improper input handling allows attackers with administrative privileges to inject malicious JavaScript code that is persistently stored and executed whenever the affected page is accessed or rendered within the administrative interface.
-The vulnerability leverages CWE-79, indicating improper neutralization of input during web page generation.
-Exploitation requires an attacker to have authenticated access with high privileges to the Grav admin panel and involves user interaction to trigger the malicious script execution.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no attack prerequisites (AT:N), high privileges required (PR:H), user interaction required (UI:A), low impact on confidentiality and integrity (VC:L, VI:L), no impact on availability (VA:N), and high scope and impact on security and safety (SC:H, SI:H, SA:H).
-Although no known exploits are reported in the wild, the vulnerability poses a significant risk to administrative users and the integrity of the CMS environment.
-The issue is addressed in Grav admin plugin version 1.11.0-beta.1 by implementing proper input validation and sanitization to prevent script injection.
+CVE-2025-66311 is a stored Cross-Site Scripting (XSS) vulnerability identified in the Grav content management system (CMS) admin plugin, specifically affecting versions prior to 1.11.0-beta.1.
+Grav is a flat-file CMS that uses an admin plugin providing an HTML user interface for configuring the system and managing pages.
+The vulnerability exists in the /admin/pages/[page] endpoint, where the application improperly neutralizes input in the data[header][metadata], data[header][taxonomy][category], and data[header][taxonomy][tag] parameters.
+An attacker with administrative privileges can inject malicious JavaScript code into these parameters, which is then stored persistently in the page frontmatter.
+When the affected page is accessed or rendered within the administrative interface, the malicious script executes automatically, potentially allowing session hijacking, privilege escalation, or other malicious actions within the admin context.
+The vulnerability requires authenticated access (administrator-level privileges) and some user interaction to trigger the payload execution.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:H means high privileges required, so this is a discrepancy in the vector but the description clarifies admin privileges are needed), user interaction required (UI:A), low impact on confidentiality and integrity, no impact on availability, and high scope and security impact.
+No known exploits are currently reported in the wild.
+The issue was reserved on 2025-11-26 and published on 2025-12-01, with the fix introduced in version 1.11.0-beta.1 of the admin plugin.

 Potential Impact